-In 2002 Steve House, already a good alpinist, started training under Scott Johnston.
-Scott, an accomplished endurance coach with an extensive background as both an alpinist and high-level endurance athlete, brought his own life-long climbing knowledge to inform the planning and execution of Steve’s training.
+In 2002 Steve House, already a good alpinist, started working his way through the literature on endurance training and he began a conversation with Scott Johnston.
+By applying simple, proven principles Steve re-structured his training.
 During the ensuing years Steve, alone and with partners, achieved many landmark ascents.
-The training process transformed Steve from being good, to becoming one of the best in the world.
+The training process transformed Steve from being good, to being the best in the world.

 Alpinism is most simply defined as climbing the biggest, most complex mountains by the most aesthetic routes, while leaving virtually no trace of one’s passage.
 Their efforts culminated with the 2014 publication of their best-selling book Training for the New Alpinism and the 2015 publication of The New Alpinism Training Log.

 This website is the continuation of this project.
 It’s also a vehicle to sell well-designed training plans as well as individualized online coaching to alpinists, aspiring Denali and Everest climbers, mountain runners, and ski-mo racers, and all uphill athletes.
 On our site you will find clear, concise, useful information about training that works and stories of those who went before you.
 Welcome to our website.
 We hope you learn something, but above all, we want you to go outside and apply what you learn.